stackhpc/ansible-lustre-demo/README.md

     - `squash_uid` is set to the id for `proj12-member`, which does *not* own the directory.
     - `squash_gid` is set to the id for `proj12`, the directory owner.

-    As the owner and group of the `/csd3/project/proj12/` directory are both actually `proj12`, this means that any user on client can get at most group permissions on this directory[^3].
-As the squashing is done on server side, on this client neither `root`, the `proj12` user (which is the actual owner) nor the `proj12-member` user (which appears to be the owner from this client) actually has owner permissions.
+    As the owner and group of the `/csd3/project/proj12/` directory are both actually `proj12`, this means that any user on this client can get at most group permissions on this directory[^3].
+As the squashing is performed on the server side, on this client neither `root`, the `proj12` user (which is the actual owner) nor the `proj12-member` user (which appears to be the owner from this client) actually has owner permissions.

     However to get group permissions, unprivileged client users (e.g. `becky` and `ben`) must also be members of the `proj12` group.
 It is not clear why this is necessary, given the group squashing.
 It is not necessary for the `proj12-member` user they are squashed to to be a member of the `proj12` group.